jim-ecker/SimpleDCGANTest/README.md

 This repository contains a PyTorch implementation of a Generative Adversarial Network (GAN) for image synthesis.
 The GAN consists of a generator and a discriminator, and it can be trained on various datasets, such as CIFAR-10, LSUN, MNIST, and ImageNet.

+### I use this script to test out new hardware configurations for my AI/ML development rig

 ## Dependencies

 - Python 3